 He could still see through the magical darkness, though things were greyscale and a little distorted under the effects of the diviner’s sight potion.
 It might have actually been a good thing, as it concealed them further from any enemies.

 He picked up a rock off the street and tried that next.
 No luck.

 He stepped closer and touched his pinky finger to the barrier, which was rippling and shimmering under similar attacks by the rest of the Verdant Stag soldiers.
 The ward didn’t repulse him, or dissolve his flesh, or anything truly nasty, but it didn’t let the finger through, either.

 That was alright.
 They hadn’t come unprepared.
 Stronger, comprehensive-purpose wards could either be broken by an exact counter-spell or overpowered through brute force.

 His people knew this, and had already started to barrage the ward with battle spells, hoping to bring it down through overwhelming power.
 That was wasteful—he’d paid for every charge of spells put into their battle wands—and who knew how long it would take?

 “Stop!” he called.
 “Bring out the augers!
 One on each wall!”

-One of the support team members rushed forward with the device.
+One of the support team Stags rushed forward with the device.
 The auger was a drill artifact that he’d had imported from his home country, Osham.
 The drill itself was physical, a spiraling, razor-sharp piece of hardened metal, but its movement was powered with magical energy.
 This allowed more power and greater efficiency than a purely magical drilling spell.
 Osham used the drilling artifacts for mining and other difficult excavation, but he was sure they could be utilized in non-traditional ways as well.